WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 \subsubsection{Results}

-Using the simulated dataset, the average respiratory rate RMS errors are shown in Tables \ref{tab:sim_rms_phase_noise}, \ref{tab:sim_rms_multiplicative_noise}, and \ref{tab:sim_rms_thermal_noise}, whereas the average absolute correlation of the respiratory waveform in Tables \ref{tab:sim_corr_phase_noise}, \ref{tab:sim_corr_multiplicative_noise}, and \ref{tab:sim_corr_thermal_noise}.
-From Tables \ref{tab:sim_rms_phase_noise} and \ref{tab:sim_corr_phase_noise}, SMARS, Pos-Free Breath and WiRM are all not affected by phase noise.
-This is due to their design methodologies.
-Specifically, SMARS only utilises the energy of the CSI and does not consider phase.
-Pos-Free Breath computes the CSI-ratio to cancel out phase noise.
-WiRM employs conjugate-multiplied CSI data to cancel the noise.
-On the other hand, TR-BREATH does not contain any phase noise mitigation techniques and is thus affected.
+Using the simulated dataset, the average respiratory rate RMS errors are shown in Tables \ref{tab:sim_rms_phase_noise}, \ref{tab:sim_rms_multiplicative_noise}, \ref{tab:sim_rms_thermal_noise} and \ref{tab:sim_rms_interference}, whereas the average absolute correlation of the respiratory waveform in Tables \ref{tab:sim_corr_phase_noise}, \ref{tab:sim_corr_multiplicative_noise}, \ref{tab:sim_corr_thermal_noise}, and \ref{tab:sim_corr_interference}.
+All results are reported as value (standard deviation).
+Tables \ref{tab:sim_rms_phase_noise} and \ref{tab:sim_corr_phase_noise} show that Pos-Free Breath, Beamform, SMARS, and WiRM are unaffected by phase noise.
+This robustness arises either because phase information is not used, as in SMARS, or because phase noise cancellation techniques are applied.
+In contrast, TR-BREATH does not mitigate phase noise, resulting in degraded performance.

 The performance of the WiRM method in the face of multiplicative noise is shown in Tables \ref{tab:sim_rms_multiplicative_noise} and \ref{tab:sim_corr_multiplicative_noise}.
-As seen, WiRM is particularly resilient to this type of noise thanks to the use of both the magnitude and phase of the conjugate-multiplied CSI data.
-Note that multiplicative noise purely affects the magnitude of the CSI but not its phase.
-The BNR combining in Subsection~\ref{sssec:acf_bnr_combining} and the subcarrier combining in Subsection~\ref{sssec:subcarrier_combining} simply rely on the phase of the CSI rather than the noise-affected magnitude.
-It is noteworthy that the other methods do not have this property and, as such, are greatly affected by multiplicative noise.
+As seen, WiRM is particularly resilient to this type of noise thanks to the use of both the magnitude and phase of the CSI data.
+To provide an intuition for the resilience to multiplicative noise, we consider a simplified scenario from \eqref{eq:non_ideal_system_model} as